fatonyahmadfauzi/Email-Form-Service/README.md

-# FAA Form Backend with Google Cloud Platform and OAuth 0.2 Playground for SMTP on Railway
+# Form Backend with Google Cloud Platform and OAuth 0.2 Playground for SMTP on Railway

 This repository contains the backend implementation for a contact form application.
 It handles form submissions, validates input, and sends emails using PHPMailer with OAuth2 authentication.